 About the Boone County Trails Initiative

 The Boone County Trails Initiative was founded in 2011 connect the county’s communities, citizens and visitors to its amazing outdoor assets.
 Once complete, the plan will connect the City of Boone to the world-famous High Trestle Trail near Madrid, Iowa, an approximately sixteen-mile extension of one of the state's most popular trails.
-Along the way, trail users will encounter a mix of agricultural land, open prairie, woodland and start, stop and rest points at Ledges State Park, the Iowa Arboretum and Swede Point Park.
+Along the way, trail users will encounter a mix of agricultural land, open prairie, woodland and start, stop at rest points in Ledges State Park, the Iowa Arboretum and Swede Point Park.